 10. Top attraction Borgund stave church

-The number of places of interest in Norway and Oslo is growing: From 2020, the new Munch Museum will be situated next to the famous opera house in Oslo.
+The number of places of interest in Norway and Oslo is growing: Since October 2021, the new Munch Museum is situated next to the famous opera house in Oslo.
 Photo: VISITOSLO / Didrick Stenersen

 The fort Akerhus is one of the top attractions in Oslo.
 Photo: VISITOSLO/Didrick Stenersen

 Places of interest in OsloIf you arrived in Oslo by ferry, you will have immediately received a good impression of the surrounding countryside.
 Because to reach the capital city, you must pass straight through the fjord and skerry landscape, which you also see, of course, during short boat excursions from Oslo.
 While the little islands are not attractions in the classical sense, they are certainly worth a day trip when the weather is good.
 So grab your picnic hamper and make yourself comfortable on the rocks in the sun.
 Obviously, the Royal palace and the Holmenkollen ski jump are among the classical places of interest.
 Vigeland’s sculpture park is also a visitor magnet in the Norwegian capital.
-And for art enthusiasts, you can still visit the Munch Museum at its current site this year; in spring 2020, it will move into a modern building immediately next to the Oslo opera house, and may even compete with it on an architectural level.
+Anyone interested in art should not miss the new Munch Museum right next to the Oslo Opera House, which opened in October 2021.
+The museum is not only an eye-catcher architecturally, but also offers exhibitions of other contemporary artists in addition to many impressive works by Edvard Munch.
+All in all, the new Munch Museum is about five times larger than its predecessor.

 Video: Sightseeing in Oslo in 1 MinuteThis video offers you a first impression of other places of interest in Oslo.
 (Copyright: VISITOSLO/ Icecube Media)

 Stop 2 in Norway: Tourist attraction Pulpit RockThe word ‘freedom’ takes on a brand new meaning during a motorhome tour in Norway.
 After stocking up on culture and history in Oslo, it is now time for another of Norway’s highlights.
 The second stop on our motorhome journey takes us into nature, through amazing scenery to the impressive Pulpit Rock (Preikestolen).
-Like the Trolltunga Outdoor Tour in Norway, this tour also offers a breathtaking view of Norway’s countryside, especially the Lysefjord.
+This tour offers a breathtaking view of Norway’s countryside, especially the Lysefjord.
 Pulpit Rock is ideal for a superb hiking tour, one that you will never forget.

 However, you need to remember that a tour to Pulpit Rock is only suitable for people who are fit and have a good head for heights.
 After all, there is a 604-metre vertical drop from the edge of the cliff plateau into the fjord below.
 Around 10,000 years ago, the edge of the glacier reached the top of the cliff, and this gigantic rock formation was created by frost weathering.
 Now thousands of tourists flock here every day, particularly in summer, so keep in mind: It’s almost impossible to get a photo of you alone on Pulpit Rock during the summer.
 If you are looking for solitude, you’ll need to hike up there very early in the morning or wait until evening.
 This is no problem in summer thanks to the midnight sun.